turkishrational/retrodos/retrodos5/kernel/readme.txt

 Retro DOS v5.0 (Modified PCDOS 7.1) Source Code (Not ready yet...)
 15/12/2023 - Erdogan Tan

-Files: (last status in 21/04/2024)
+Files: (last status in 28/06/2024)

-(Modified) PCDOS 7.10 IBMDOS.COM source = ibmdos7.s (kernel) -100% completed but it needs to be verified-
+(Modified) PCDOS 7.10 IBMDOS.COM source = ibmdos7.s (kernel) -100% completed but it needs to be verified- (being verified!!!)
-(Modified) PCDOS 7.10 IBMBIO.COM source = ibmbio7.s (bios) -100% completed but it needs to be verified-
-Combined Kernel (Modified PCDOS 7.1) source = retrodos5.s -100% completed but it needs to be verified- Retro DOS v5 kernel name: PCDOS.SYS (Final Retro DOS version with FAT32 fs support) < 82KB
+           ((COMMAND.COM is running.. windows 3.1 is not running...
+3/4 of 'ibmdos7.s' source code has been verified)) (((RETRO DOS v5 kernel code has IMPORTANT BUGFIXES which are fixing original PCDOS 7.1 IBMDOS.COM BUGs))) (Modified) PCDOS 7.10 IBMBIO.COM source = ibmbio7.s (bios) -100% completed but it needs to be verified- Combined Kernel (Modified PCDOS 7.1) source = retrodos5.s -100% completed but it needs to be verified- Retro DOS v5 kernel name: PCDOS.SYS (Final Retro DOS version with FAT32 fs support) < 82KB